IskandarGhobril/empanada/_sections/story1.md

       <p>Across 33 years of data, <strong>bullish sentiment is the baseline state</strong>, accounting for 37.6% of all observations.
 Neutral and bearish views each represent about 31%.</p>
     </div>
     <p>This asymmetry reveals something fundamental about investor psychology: <strong>optimism is the default</strong>.
 Even accounting for recessions, crashes, and bear markets, investors expect growth more often than decline.</p>
-    <p>This isn't irrational — markets have historically trended upward.
+    <p>This isn't irrational: markets have historically trended upward.
 But it raises a question: when investors turn bearish, is it because they're seeing something, or because they just saw something?</p>
   </div>
 </div>